yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Used to change the value of `symbol`.
+Used to change the value of `symbol`.
 This may only be called by governance.